greenageinfo/greenageinfo.github.io/amenities/partyhalls.md

 ### Vendors & Caterers

-If food and beverages are outsourced, the host must ensure that the vendors do not violate or damage club property.
+If food and beverages are outsourced, the host must ensure that the vendors do not violate or damage the property.
 It will be the host's responsibility to brief the vendors.
 Vendors must clean the area they used.
 Hosts should instruct caterers not to spill oil on the grass near the outdoor cooking area

 ### Party Hall for Community Events